Introduction

 To reconcile the SPL Checkout Data with the top 500 novel data, we employ a multi-step algorithm to capture all the records in the library data that may match one of the novels in our source list.

-We first, manipualte the title and author fields in the SPL data to normalize against common variants.
+We first, manipulate the title and author fields in the SPL data to normalize against common variants.
 For example, many titles have “(unabridged)” appended to them, and many authors have a last name, first name formatting (e.g Collins, Suzanne).
 Once we’ve simplified the SPL Checkout Data, to simplified versions of title and creator, we group by those fields to reduce our dataframe down to about 800,000 unique titles.

 We then run a two-stage algorithm to pair novels from the Top 500 list to checkout records.
 We iterate through all 500 of our novels and compare first the last name of the author to the creator field in the SPL, checking if the creator field contains the last name of the author somewhere in its text.
-We then use the Python RapidFuzz library to run a fuzzy matching of thte top 500 title against the title field in the SPL data.
+We then use the Python RapidFuzz library to run a fuzzy matching of the top 500 title against the title field in the SPL data.
 We use the Partial Ratio algorithm which identifies the optimal alignment of the shorter string in the longer string.
 We use a threshold of 85.

 For an example of how this algorithm is working, consider the novel Catching Fire by Suzanne Collins.
-A matching SPL record has the title as Catching Fire: (movie tie in edition), the Partial Ratio algorithm returns a perfect 100 match between this title and the true title, Catching Fire.
+A matching SPL record has the title as Catching Fire: (movie tie in edition).
+The Partial Ratio algorithm returns a perfect 100 match between this title and the true title, Catching Fire.
 Our algorithm is designed to have high recall, rather than precision.
 In other words, we would rather identify more matches that could be wrong, than miss matches that could be right.
 Our preference for recall over precision is because there are TONS of books in the dataset, once we have a list of matching records, we can manually look at matches to ensure accuracy.
 It is much more difficult to identify matches in the first place from over 800,000 unique titles!

-Importantly, the recall of our algorithm will not be perfect, and we will miss some editions that should be clustered in.
+Still, the recall of our algorithm will not be perfect, and we will miss some editions that should be clustered in.
 For example, alternate language editions that lack the English title will often fail the Fuzzy Match.
 For example, Stendhal’s The Red and the Black in French is titled Le Rouge et le Noir, which will not pass our fuzzy matching threshold (luckily we’re only missing 11 checkouts from the French edition).

 Our algorithm returns matches for every single novel on our list!
-But because of our high recall approach, we need to filter out mistmatches.
+But because of our high recall approach, we need to filter out mismatches.
 For example, Khaled Hosseini’s A Thousands Splendid Suns got matched onto the record, And the Mountains Echoed by the Bestselling Author of the Kite Runner and a Thousand Splendid Suns.
 These types of cases require manual oversight to filter out.

 Our approach has a couple of systematic failures besides weird edge cases.
 Book series where only the first entry is in the list (Artemis Fowl, Diary of a Wimpy Kid, The Maze Runner etc.) often return all the matching entries from the series, because each future title references the original title.
 These were excluded manually.